AyoungYa/scenarios/python/challenge-build-fake-person/step3.md

 ## Requirements

-- Use the faker library to generate the name, age, and email for a Person.
+- Use the `faker` library to generate the name, age and email for a person.
-- Create the corresponding number of Person objects based on the given parameter.
+- Create the appropriate number of Person objects based on the given parameters.
 - Before returning, the Person objects must be sorted in ascending order by age.